Front mouth x-ray surrounded by glasses, pen and pills around it

 Oral Cancer Screenings

 Early detection is the key to the successful treatment of oral cancers, so we are the first line of defense.
 Every exam at Westmoreland Family Dentistry will include a thorough screening of your head, neck, and mouth, for pre-cancerous lesions, or early signs of oral cancer.
+We diligently serve patients from Augusta, Grovetown, Evans, Hephzibah, Waynesboro, GA, and surrounding communities with oral cancer screening.

 What is oral cancer?